solislemuslab/lab-dynamics/lab-guidelines.md

 - You will develop strong research skills
     - **Take advantage of your opportunity to work at a world-class university by developing and refining stellar research skills.** I expect that you will already know or learn how to plan, design, and conduct high quality empirical, conceptual and/or theoretical research.
 More importantly, I expect that you are open to improve your skills (research/computational/writing) constantly
     - **Present your work at meetings/seminars and prepare scientific articles.** The ‘currency’ in science is published papers, they drive a lot of what we do and, because our lab is supported by taxpayer dollars, we have an obligation to complete and disseminate our findings.
 I will push you to publish your research.
-I expect that your manuscripts will adhere to the "Guidelines on manuscripts and code" (see below).
+I expect that your manuscripts/presentations will adhere to the "Guidelines on manuscripts and code" (see below).
 Please expect that at the beginning, I may heavily rewrite and edit your manuscripts
     - **You will follow the best computing practices in all the code/scripts that you do.** There is a big gap between code that runs, and code that is suitable for publication/open-source software (see "Guidelines on manuscripts and code" below).
     - **You will be reproducible.** Maintain detailed, organized, and accurate records of your research.
 Be aware that your notes, records and all tangible research data are my property as the lab director.
 When you leave the lab, I encourage you to take copies of your work with you.
 But one full set of all files/notes must stay in the lab, with appropriate and accessible documentation.
     - **Keep up with the literature** so that you can have a hand in guiding your own research.
 Block at least one hour per week to do lit searches and read articles.